 - When you open the frameset, all sources that you have entered before will be displayed simultaneously in a single window.

-With the insert file button you receive the files tagged as frame:
+If you click the Insert File button, you receive the files tagged as frame:

-With the frame properties button you receive the following dialog:
+If you click the Frame Properties button, you receive the following dialog:

-The checked options for the frame properties take affect only in user mode:
+The checked options for the frame properties take effect only in user mode:

 - Hide horizontal scrollbar: If checked, the horizontal scrollbar isn’t shown in the frame.